These are the best places to travel this summer

 Best for surfers

-Home to the world-famous Cloud 9 break, Siargao Island draws surfers across the globe.
+Home to the world-famous Cloud 9 break, Siargao Island at the top of Mindanao draws surfers across the globe.
 The vibe is lively yet laid-back, and beginners can take surf lessons near the town of General Luna, where hip cafes, social hubs and budget hostels are clustered.
-Some shops rent out customized motorbikes with racks so surfers can ferry their boards to secret breaks along the coconut-tree-lined coast, including postcard-perfect Pacifico Beach.

 Boat tours to islets, rocky tidal pools and the spectacular Sugba Lagoon are easy to book online.
-Beyond the surf, digital nomads and sociable solo travelers are drawn to Siargao by the allure of slow island living and many end up staying longer than expected.
+Beyond the surf, digital nomads and sociable solo travelers are drawn to Siargao by the allure of slow island living and many end up staying longer than planned.

-Detour: The dreamy beaches of the Dinagat Islands are accessible via a new sea route launched in April 2024.
+Detour: The dreamy beaches of the Dinagat Islands are accessible via a sea route launched in 2024.
 This underrated destination is rarely visited even by locals; get here from the village of Del Carmen on Siargao's west coast.

 6. Romblon